mjhoffmeister/ghc-clean-architecture/README.md

 It's recommended that you use Claude 3.7 Sonnet for your model.

 ```
 Create a new API called Todo that follows Clean Architecture principals.
-Add a
+Add use
-use cases for creating and retrieving to-do items.
+cases for creating and retrieving to-do items.
 ```

 ## References